NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Input Unit Type for X4

 This field is used to indicate the kind of units that may be associated with the X4 values.
 It is used by IDF Editor to display the appropriate SI and IP units for the Minimum Value of X4 and Maximum Value of X4.
 The unit conversion is not applied to the coefficients.
 The available options are shown below.
-If none of these options are appropriate, select **Dimensionless** which will have no unit conversion**.**
+If none of these options are appropriate, select **Dimensionless** which will have no unit conversion.

 - Dimensionless